Welcome to CEMS Lab!

-Advancing research at the intersection of scales, physics, and functionalities to engineer next-generation materials and lightweight structures for aerospace, transport and energy applications.
-The key enabler is bridging multiphysics mechanics modeling and machine learning across spatiotemporal scales to simultaneously enable simulation-driven design and virtual testing of lightweight, multifunctional structures.
+Advancing computational research at the intersection of scales, physics, and AI to engineer next-generation materials and lightweight structures for aerospace, transport and energy applications.
+The key enabler is bridging multiphysics mechanics modelling and machine learning across spatiotemporal scales to simultaneously enable simulation-driven design and virtual testing of lightweight, multifunctional materials and structures.

-We are a multidisciplinary research group based at City St George's, University of London, working at the intersection of multiphysics mechanics, computational modelling, and artificial intelligence to drive efficient and sustainable structural designs for aerospace, transport and energy applications.
+We are a multidisciplinary research group based at Queen Mary University of London, working at the intersection of multiphysics mechanics, computational modelling, and artificial intelligence to drive efficient and sustainable material/structural designs for aerospace, transport and energy applications.

-We develop predictive computational modeling frameworks that transform the interdisciplinary design processes of aircraft, space and vehicular structures made with multifunctional composites.
-The key enabler is bridging multiphysics mechanics modeling and machine learning across spatiotemporal scales to simultaneously enable simulation-driven design and virtual testing of vehicular structures.
+We develop predictive computational modeling frameworks that transform the interdisciplinary design processes of aircraft, space and vehicular structures made with multifunctional composite materials.
+The key enabler is bridging multiphysics mechanics modeling and machine learning across spatiotemporal scales to simultaneously enable simulation-driven design and virtual testing.

 Our research spans advanced composites, ceramic coatings, auxetic structures, and multifunctional materials, including self-healing, thermal protection, electromagnetic energy absorption, sensing, and actuation.
 We collaborate with leading institutions and industry partners globally, with funding support from organisations such as the EPSRC, Royal Society, Alan Turing Institute, and British Council.